rlauer6/makala/README.md

 Depending on the state of your configuration file, it too may be updated to provide defaults.

+The `Makefile` itself is generated from a jinja2 template that is packaged with the script.
+When you create your first `Makefile`, the jinja2 template will also be copied to your working directory.
+Since the `Makefile` itself is dependent on your `.yaml` configuration file, any time it is updated, invoking `make` will recreate your `Makefile` from the jinja2 template.  *If you want to customize the `Makefile`, make changes to the template, not the `Makefile`.*  Rerun `makala` to generate a fresh `Makefile` whenever you alter the template.
+Add the template to your code repo to make sure that it is preserved for future changes to your project.

+### `Makefile` Targets

+* `make` or `make all`
+  _...will 1) create the role if it does not exist, 2) check your Python script by compling, 3) add permissions to the Lambda as required, 4) create a `requirements.txt` file if it does not exist, 4) create the zip file to be uploaded and finally 5) upload the Lambda_
+* `make check`
+  _...will check the status of the Lambda and report if it is in a *Pending* or *Active* state_
+* `make clean`
+  _...will remove any `.pyc` files and the `.zip` file_
+* `make zip`
+  _...will create the zip file_
+* `make test`
+  _...will invoke your Lambda if a `.json` file of the form `test-{lambda-name}.json` exists in the current working directory_
+* `make plan` or `make apply`
+  _...will execute `terraform` if you have produced Terraform resources in the `./terraform` directory_
+* `make uninstall`
+  _...will delete your Lambda and the role associate with it if it is a role created by `makala`_

+There are other intermediate targets that build the dependencies but those should not generally be used from the command line.

 ## Adding Modules

 To include additonal artifacts to your Lambda deployment package, you can add